Market Analysts see Luminar Technologies Inc. [LAZR] falling to $10. Time to buy?

 Luminar and Plus collaborate to provide assisted driving software to commercial vehicle OEMs.

-It opened the trading session at $6.75, the shares rose to $6.78 and dropped to $6.34, the range by which the price of stock traded the whole day.
-The daily chart for LAZR points out that the company has recorded -3.39% loss over the past six months.
-However, it is still -67.52% lower than its most recent low trading price.
+Luminar Technologies Inc. stock has also loss -6.91% of its value over the past 7 days.
+However, LAZR stock has declined by -5.24% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 11.64% and gained 27.88% year-on date.

-If we look at the average trading volume of 8.30M shares, LAZR reached to a volume of 5503938 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for LAZR stock reached $2.44 billion, with 370.74 million shares outstanding and 247.96 million shares in the current float.
+Compared to the average trading volume of 7.77M shares, LAZR reached a trading volume of 4479256 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for LAZR shares is $11.59 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on LAZR stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.